VisualComputingInstitute/DROW/README.md

 For each detection, `r` represents the distance from the laser scanner and `φ ∈ [-π,π]` the angle in radians, zero being right in the front centered of the scanner ("up"), positive values going to the left and negative ones to the right.
 There's an important difference between an empty frame and an un-annotated one:
 An empty frame is present in the data as `123456,[]` and means that no detection of that type (person/wheelchair/walker) is present in the frame, whereas an un-annotated frame is simply not present in the file: the sequence number is skipped.

+Finally, the `.odom2` files again contain one line per frame and start with a sequence number which should be used to match the odometry data to the scan **in the corresponding `.csv` file only**.
+Then follows a comma-separated sequence of floating points, which correspond to `time` in seconds, `Tx` and `Ty` translation in meters, and `φ ∈ [-π,π]` orientation in radians of the robot's scanner.
+These values are all relative to some arbitrary initial value which is not provided, so one should only work with differences.